Battle of Cassel (1328): Influence of the French and English royalty

 Louis I feared the Flemish and Edward III would form a coalition against him.
 He asked Charles IV of France to intervene.
 Louis I departed from Ghent, (the last French stronghold in Flanders) to Paris to plead his case.
-On 24 January 1328 Edward III married Philippa of Hainault (1314 - 1369).
+On 24 January 1328 Edward III married Philippa of Hainault (1314–1369).
 Phillipa was the daughter of William I, Count of Hainaut of Avesnes and Holland, who was an ally of Charles IV.

 On 1 February, Charles IV died unexpectedly.
 Edward III claimed the throne of France but the aristocracy favoured Philip, the son of Charles of Valois who ascended the throne as Phillip VI.
 The Pope urged Phillip to 'sort out' the Flemish rebels.
 The King re-established the rights of the Flemish aristocracy but violence erupted and some were overrun and slain by the Flemish rebels.
 Louis I, Count of Nevers, fled to seek help from Phillip VI.

 Willem de Deken, Mayor of Bruges, an ally of the Flemish rebels, hoped the marriage of Phillipa and Edward III would assuage the English King in his dealings with Flanders.
 In June, de Deken travelled to England seeking support for the Flemish movement.
 Even though Edward III was troubled with a Scottish rebellion at the time and still held a desire to claim the French throne he was reconciled with Phillip VI and did not lend his support.

-Situation in the Flemish lands prior 1328
+Situation in the Flemish lands before 1328

 Louis I gained the upper hand against the Flemish rebels when the Bishop of Paris signed a document to the effect that anyone causing unrest would be beaten and their property confiscated with half the proceeds going to the Treasury of France.
 Nevertheless, the unrest continued.
-For example, in 1322, Louis I had forbidden cloth production outside Ieper (Ypres).
-The town of Poperinge ignored the monopoly and the Ieper Militia formed.
+For example, in 1322, Louis I had forbidden cloth production outside Ypres.
+The town of Poperinge ignored the monopoly and the Ypres Militia formed.
 Again, on 8 August 1328, in Bruges, rebels were led in uprising by Jan Breydel.